Comic Hasan Minhaj On Roasting Trump And Growing Up A 'Third Culture Kid'

 MINHAJ: Yeah.
 And it was just...

 MINHAJ: Yeah, it was just a kind of ugly thing, you know, because I knew better.
-But, yeah, in that moment, it's just - I was feeling that grip for so many years that you finally sort of feel free and, yeah, you just want to be your own person and make your own choices in spite of that.
-And I decided to do a set.
-And I've done thousands of sets, but that night, I decided to do that set because it was almost just, like, defiant in a weird - in a strange way to be like, no, I'm going to - I'm going to come home on my own terms and, you know, there's nothing you can do about it.
-And...
+But yeah, in that moment, it's just - I was feeling that grip for so many years that you finally sort of feel free.
+And yeah, you just want to be your own person and make your own choices in spite of that.
+And I decided to do a set, and I've done thousands of sets.
+But that night, I decided to do that set because it was almost just like defiant in a weird - in a strange way to be like, no, I'm going to come home on my own terms.
+And, you know, there's nothing you can do about it.
+And yeah.

 MINHAJ: Yeah.